junxit/us-congress-bills-110/metadata.md

 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Referred to the House Committee on Ways and Means.
+- 2008-09-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-24 — Considered as unfinished business. (consideration: CR H9365)
+- 2008-09-24 — Considered under suspension of the rules. (consideration: CR H9312-9319)
+- 2008-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7006.
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Mr. Rangel moved to suspend the rules and pass the bill.
+- 2008-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 4 (Roll no. 635). (text: CR H9312-9314)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 4 (Roll no. 635).(text: CR H9312-9314)
+- 2008-09-24 — Received in the Senate.